First Born (TV serial)

 First Born is a British science fiction television serial produced by the BBC in 1988 and directed by Philip Saville.
-Vasco Sabino played the adolescent hybrid, Gor, in episode 3.
 Other notable cast members included Charles Dance, Jamie Foster, Julie Peasgood, Gabrielle Anwar, Philip Madoc, Sharon Duce and Roshan Seth.

 Premise

 Charles Dance starred as genetic researcher Edward Forester, whose work leads him to create a man-gorilla hybrid, using sperm from an unknown sperm donor and cells taken from a female gorilla.
 He then raises the baby as his own son, only to find that there are horrifying consequences for playing God.